 As part of our commitment to workforce development for the music education sector, Trinity Laban is pleased to offer discounts to employing organisations who support staff to undertake the programme as part of their professional development.

 The National Plan for Music Education in 2022 cited ‘Workforce Development’ as an important area for action and made the case for investment in good quality professional development as a means to improve the quality of music education provision for young people.
 Since its launch in 2014, the Teaching Musician has attracted groups of staff from a music hub, FE and HE institutions.
 These organisations report benefits not solely for those individuals attending, but also a ripple effect across their wider teams.

 What discounts do you offer to employing organisations?

-We offer a discount of £100 from the programme fee for each student where they are supported by an employer.
+We offer a discount of £100 from each block’s programme fee for each student where they are supported by an employer.
 This is not available to students taking Block A on the two-year flexible route.

 i) prospective students must meet the admissions criteria for the programme;